School of Architecture and Planning

 • are ranked in the top 25 percent of their high school class and have a minimum 1220 SAT* or 25 ACT score.

-Freshmen in good standing at their high school class with a minimum 1170 SAT* or 24 ACT score may go through a School Comprehensive Review to determine direct admission.
+Freshmen in good standing in their high school class with a minimum 1170 SAT* or 24 ACT score may go through a School Comprehensive Review to determine direct admission.

 After April 1st, all applicants will go through a School Comprehensive Review.